sass/sass/proposal/color-4-new-spaces.md

       * Let `split-last` be the result calling `string.split()` with the last element of `input` as the string to split, and `/` as the separator.

+      * If `split-last` has two items, and one or both items are an unquoted string that's case-insensitively equal to 'none':

+        > Special handling for `none/none`, `none/<number>`, and `<number>/none`.

         * If either item in `split-last` can be coerced to a number, replace the current value of the item with the resulting number value.

-      * If there are more than two items in `split-last`, return `null`.

-      * If either item in `split-last` is not a number or the special value `none`, return `null`.
+        * If any item in `split-last` is not a number or an unquoted string that's case-insensitively equal to 'none', return `null`.

-      * Let `alpha` be the second element in `split-last`, and append the first element of `split-last` to `components`.
+        * Otherwise, let `alpha` be the second element in `split-last`, and append the first element of `split-last` to `components`.

+      * Otherwise, return `null`.

       > This solves for a legacy handling of `/` in Sass that would produce an
       > unquoted string when the alpha value is a CSS function such as `var()`